Stylback/home-server/README.md

+<p align="center"><img src="/media/homarr.png" alt="Dashboard"/></p>

 #

-<p align="center"><img src="/media/homarr.png" alt="Dashboard"/></p>
+In this repository I document everything connected to my home server.
+I do this so that I may easily reproduce the steps taken in case of a re-installation but also as sort of a guide to others in the self-hosted community.

+Do you have questions regarding my implementation?
+Create an issue and I will answer to the best of my ability.

-A collection of thoughts and notes as I build my home server.
-If you find anything useful, feel free to use it in your own project.
+Did you find something interesting and want to use it in your own project?
+You're welcome to use anything but the images, please see [License and usage](#license-and-usage).

 --------------------